Kwilso3412/Video_Game_Backlogged_Exploration/README.md

 <br> Playing - How many people are currently playing the game
 <br> Backlogs - How many people have the game in their backlog
 <br> Wishlist - How many people the game in their wishlist
+## If there are set variable options in your dataset, what are thier definitions?
+Not applicable

 ## What are the regulations to using the data?
 The data base is open source.

+## If you are referencing sources, be sure to include citations/references as needed.
+Not applicable